 Tree Lady: The True Story of How One Tree-Loving Woman Changed a City Forever by H. Joseph Hopkins, illustrated by Jill McElmurry

-Kate Sessions helped plant San Diego with a variety trees that would grow in the city’s climate.
+Kate Sessions helped plant San Diego with a variety of trees that would grow in the city’s climate.
 She worked hard to make sure that by the World’s Fair, there were enough trees for shade that the attendees wouldn’t be too hot.
 Beautifully written and illustrated!

 Download my "Can't Put 'Em Down" book lists for your kids ages 3 - 13.